sunnysideup/silverstripe-ecommerce-ranges/docs/en/INDEX.md

-add the traits to your product and product group.
+add the extension to your product and product group.